redteaminfra/redteam-infra/external/README.md

 The basic idea is that each enagement has its own VPC that encapsulates all data for that engagement.
-This keeps things from being cross-contaminated between parallel and past engagements and minimizes that data we have exposed in AWS at any one time.
+This keeps things from being cross-contaminated between parallel and past engagements and minimizes that data we have exposed in a cloud provider at any one time.
 It also helps keep our system architecture sane and auditable.

 Each operation, as noted above will have a VPC.
 This also enables us